GSA/digitalgov.gov/content/post/2015-12-01-trends-on-tuesday-facebook-tv-and-how-to-reach-millennials-and-hispanics.md

 date: 2015-12-01 11:00:55 -0400
 title: 'Trends on Tuesday\: Facebook, TV and How to Reach Millennials and Hispanics'
 summary: 'How do you capture millennial and Hispanic eyes?
 Through their hands.
 (More specifically\: their mobile devices, and the social apps within!).
-AdAge recently analyzed a study from Nielsen’sHomescan panel which found that in a typical month, 12.2% of millennials can only be reached through TV (looking at the top 10 networks only) versus 14.2%'
+AdAge recently analyzed a study from Nielsen’s Homescan panel which found that in a typical month, 12.2% of millennials can only be reached through TV (looking at the top 10 networks only) versus 14.2%'
 authors: [awichman]
 categories:
   - Mobile